0xPolygonMiden/.github/profile/README.md

 As soon as we have the Miden Client or Miden Node, we will make it available.
 Follow us on Twitter to get the latest updates.

-In case you want to use parts of Polygon Miden - like the Miden VM or AIR DSL - please reach out to [us](dschmid@polygon.technology).
+In case you want to use parts of Polygon Miden - like the Miden VM or AirScript - please reach out to [us](dschmid@polygon.technology).

 ## Design